Should I Support My Parent’s Decision To Release Equity?

 - Surveyor’s Valuation or Property Valuation Fees

-Depending on the plan, they’ll be required to pay for a survey2 of the property.
+Depending on the plan, they’ll be required to pay for a survey of the property.
 It’s one of the critical costs of equity release.
 Now, this happens even before you take out equity release.

 What does this mean for them?

 The surveyor will come and look at the property to determine its value.
-The surveyor will send the valuation report to your lender.
+The surveyor will then send the valuation report to your lender.
 It’s then their choice if they want to go with that specific surveyor or not.

 So, what’s next?